prince475/react-hooks/README.md

 ### Multiple State Variables

-Giving a component multiple state variables
+Giving a component multiple state variables.
-In React your application can have as many state variables of as many types as you like in one component.
+In React an application can have as many state variables of as many types as you like in one component.
 This component has two state variables, a number index and a boolean showMore that’s toggled when you click “Show details”:

 It is always a good idea to have multiple state variables if their state is unrelated, like index and showMore in this example.
 But if you find that you often change two state variables together, it might be easier to combine them into one.
 For example, if you have a form with many fields, it’s more convenient to have a single state variable that holds an object than state variable per field.